pirica/adult-pay-sites/README.md

 - For using this installation method you one need to "write a simple url adress" and install from there the Filesmonster Repo.
 - After installing it you can follow the instructions to install addon.
 Both Addon and repo will be also auto-updated using this intallation procedure.

+1 - Got to System > File browser
+2-  Add a new source
+3-  Write this url in "path"
+4-  Write Filesmonster.repository in name field
+5. Save changes, Filesmonter.repository is ready (follow the previous instruccions to install Filesmonster addon)

 -